espocrm/documentation/docs/user-guide/reports.md

 *As of v2.5.0.*

-Note: A user needs to have access to *Template* scope (set in Roles).
+Note: A user needs to have access to the *Template* scope in Roles.

-Note: You need to have at least one PDF Template for Report entity type.
+Note: You need to have at least one PDF Template record for the Report entity type.
 The template can be created at Administration > PDF Templates.

-To print a report: on the report detail view on *Report* panel, from the dropdown next to *Edit* button, click *Print to PDF*.
+To print a Report: on the Report detail view on the *Report* panel, from the dropdown next to the *Edit* button, click *Print to PDF*.

 In PDF table, `{{reportTable}}` is used to print a report results table.